opf/openproject/docs/release-notes/12/12-2-0/README.md

 - Fixed: Quick-add menu not showing on smaller screens \[[#37539](https://community.openproject.org/wp/37539)\]
 - Fixed: Default status is shown multiple times in new board \[[#40858](https://community.openproject.org/wp/40858)\]
 - Fixed: "expected at least one error" - Work package errors in dependent work packages not displayed \[[#40921](https://community.openproject.org/wp/40921)\]
-- Fixed: Openproject docker installation uses port 3000 as the outward-facing port but documentation says 8080 \[[#41287](https://community.openproject.org/wp/41287)\]
+- Fixed: OpenProject docker installation uses port 3000 as the outward-facing port but documentation says 8080 \[[#41287](https://community.openproject.org/wp/41287)\]
 - Fixed: Deleted users are not properly anonymized in tagged messages \[[#41499](https://community.openproject.org/wp/41499)\]
 - Fixed: Cannot inline-create a work package on views that filter by WP ID \[[#41667](https://community.openproject.org/wp/41667)\]
 - Fixed: In team planner and calendar, the sidebar should not use the word "views" \[[#41830](https://community.openproject.org/wp/41830)\]